-Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The specific error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.
+Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The precise error code supplies useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.

-Listed below are seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can fix it and the projected cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs along with any specific components needed to complete repairs.
+Here are seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code as well as how you can solve it and the projected cost to do so.
+Don’t forget that while the costs will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts needed to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will continue to be displayed until the issue is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they find the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician should examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software issue.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
 If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and gradually look at each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
-When they locate the damaged connector, it can be swapped for a new one.
+They’ll disconnect the power and gradually check each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
+After they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Presuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
+Since this error can drain your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and deliver power with a USB cable.
 If it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it will likely be best to call a pro.
+If you struggle to find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+A technician can meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical malfunctions.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is transported through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience diagnosing and resolving electrical problems.

 e73 – Critical

-This may be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This will sometimes be as easy as the breaker being shut off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to speak with a local professional.